uwescience/DSSG2023-Groundwater/README.md

 	* to upload images through the website you need to have push access (otherwise do it locally and submit a pull request)

 	* feel free to have a different header image relevant to your project

+* Some colors and fonts are set in the [`.css file`](https://github.com/uwescience/DSSG-website-template/blob/master/public/css/hyde.css)

 * The theme that we are using is called [Hyde](https://github.com/poole/hyde): you can read more details about it below.
 Feel free to use a different theme ([gh-pages themes](https://pages.github.com/themes/), [Jekyll themes](https://jekyllthemes.io/)), but you will have to figure out how to change it on your own.

-* If you do not want to rush make your writings visible on the website, you can work in a fork, or simply work on a local markdown file which you can share with your teammates for review.
+* If you do not want to rush make your writings visible on the website, you can work in a fork, or simply work on a markdown file which you can share with your teammates for review (check out [https://hackmd.io/](https://hackmd.io/) for collaborative markdown editing).

+---

 # Hyde Theme Details